ModellingWebLab/weblab-fc/README.md

 Documentation on FC can be found [here](https://chaste.cs.ox.ac.uk/trac/wiki/FunctionalCuration), while the syntax of FC protocols is described [here](https://chaste.cs.ox.ac.uk/trac/wiki/FunctionalCuration/ProtocolSyntax).

-An ongoing attempt to document the Web Lab and all its interconnected technologies is given at https://github.com/ModellingWebLab/weblab_docs
+An ongoing attempt to document the Web Lab and all its interconnected technologies can be viewed in the [weblab docs repository](https://github.com/ModellingWebLab/weblab_docs).

 ## Transition!